T R I P T I

 I turned and saw a girl with a bright smile and neatly tied ponytail looking at me.

-"Myself Arushi Raj" she introduced herself, her tone friendly and confident.
+"Myself Arushi Raj" she introduced herself.

-"Myself—" I started to say, but she interrupted me with a grin.
+"Myself—" I started to say but she interrupted me with a grin.

 Maybe being late wasn't such a bad start after all.

-The air was thick with the smell of samosas, coffee, and excitement.
 Students were everywhere, laughing, teasing, taking selfies, the usual college scene.

 I rolled my eyes.